terhechte/appventure/guides/keypaths/intro/first_steps.md

 print(firstUser[keyPath: \User.username])
 ```

-Here, we suddenly introduced a generic abstraction between the property and the type.
-Before we see how this can be used, it is necessary to understand the type of this KeyPath.
-This is how the full type signature for this particular KeyPath looks:
+By doing so, we implement generic abstraction between the property and the type.
+But, what is the type of this `userKeyPath` variable?
+The full type signature looks like this:

 ``` Swift
 let keyPath: KeyPath<User, String> = \User.username